aboutcircles/ExtensibleProfilesDemo/Circles.Profiles.Sdk/README.md

 other and definitely don’t belong to you.

 Circles Profiles changes the dynamic.
 Instead of adapting to every new app, you keep your own data in a personal space secured by cryptographic signatures and open standards.
-Everything you publish lives on IPFS.
+Everything you publish lives on IPFS — following a pattern already proven in earlier decentralized systems that separate signed metadata from blob storage.
 Nothing gets locked away in places you can’t access.

 ---